takosuper1/NerfPack/README.md

 NerfPack\NerfLogs.txt
 This log shows the logs of the main program each time it cycles on logon.
 There are stars (****) to show when the program started and ended to help visually see the cycles.

+==NOTE==
+the scripts to re-enable features have not been rigorously tested yet, so will want to be sure of what features you want first.
+If there is a feature that you do not want, you can delete the line that calls the script inside the runNerfCheck.ps1 file.